shandran/shandran.github.io/openneuroscience.md

 - An astrocyte
 - A blood vessel
 - An interesting or unusual feature you found (this is easier to find in the fly volumes since invertebrate cells are markedly different from mammalian cells)
 - Optional (more of a challenge): find a microglia, oligodendrocyte or OPC cell

+Having trouble?
+See a [list of cell ids by cell subtype in the mouse cortex Layer 2/3 volume](https://github.com/shandran/layer23-volume/blob/main/list_of_cell_subtypes_in_layer23_volume.ipynb) to help you along.
+Also, try the gallery links below to help you find certain types of cells in the respective volumes.

 ### Link to serial EM volumes